How Does Depreciation Affect Government Offices?

 - Works of Art

-Reporting the value of these assets is a necessary part of reporting depreciation.
+Reporting the value of these assets is a necessary part of reporting the depreciation of this government property.
 Therefore, you cannot do one without the other.

 Capital assets must be reported at historical cost.
 Donated assets are to be recorded at the market value upon the time received.

-Assets that can be depreciated get reported on net asset statements.
+Assets that you must depreciate get reported on net asset statements.
 These get tracked separately from non-depreciable assets.
 Three categories display governmental assets.
 They include:

 - Capital assets net related debt